PRiME-project/PRiMEStereoMatch/README.md

 A heterogeneous and fully parallel stereo matching algorithm for depth estimation.
 Stereo Matching is based on the disparity estimation algorithm, an algorithm designed to calculate 3D depth information about a scene from a pair of 2D images captured by a stereoscopic camera.
 The algorithm contains the following stages:

 * Cost Volume Construction - weighted absolute difference of colours and gradients function.
-* Cost Volume Filtering - ADaptive Support Weight (ADSW) Guided Image Filter (GIF) function.
+* Cost Volume Filtering - Adaptive Support Weight (ADSW) Guided Image Filter (GIF) function.
 * Disparity Selection - Winner-Takes-All (WTA) minimum cost selection.
 * Post Processing - left-right occlusion check, invalid pixel replacement and weight-median filtering.